hamogu/doc/source/examples/marxcat/marxcat.rst

    :language: bash

 The :par:`SourceFlux` parameter may be used to indicate the integrated flux of the spectrum.
-The value of ``-1`` means that the integrated flux is to be taken from the file.
+The value of ``-1`` means that the integrated flux is taken from the file.
 The results of the simulation will be written to sub-directories called ``EQPegA`` and ``EQPegB``, as specified by the :par:`OutputDir` parameter.
 We use :marxtool:`marxcat` to combine both simulations in the